 Welcome to the Children’s Library, where things are really hopping!

-Our space features a cozy reading room surrounded by books, a classroom, tutoring rooms, and our resident rabbit and reading ambassador, Blossom.
+Our space features a cozy reading room surrounded by books, a classroom, and tutoring rooms.
 There are so many wonderful ways for young readers to be involved here — through storytimes, family events, book clubs, after-school activities, volunteering, and more.
-Stop by to say hello, browse our collection, or make an appointment to read to Blossom.
+Stop by to say hello and browse our collection.

 The Children’s Library offers four 30-minute preschool storytime programs during the school year (September through May) for children of various ages: